JohnGiorgi/DeCLUTR/README.md

 2. Use that model to embed the text in the provided input file (`path/to/input.txt`).
 3. Save the embeddings to disk as a [JSON lines](http://jsonlines.org/) file (`tmp/embeddings.jsonl`)

-The text embeddings are stored in the field `"embeddings"` in `embeddings.jsonl`.
+The text embeddings are stored in the field `"embeddings"` in `tmp/embeddings.jsonl`.

-#### Embedding without the projection head

-Previous work has found that the representations learned by encoder network outperform those learned by the projection head for downstream tasks.
-To discard the projection head when embedding text, you will need to:

-1. Copy the config used to train the model (in our example, this would be `tmp/config.json`).
-2. Remove the `"FeedForward"` field from this copy of the config.
-3. Include the flag `--overrides` in your call to `allennlp predict`, providing it the path to the modified config.

-This will embed the input text using _only_ the encoder network.
-These embeddings _may_ perform better on downstream tasks.